Siege of Belgrade (1521)

+Background

 Initially, nobody, including the sultan, actually knew the target of the campaign.
 Hain Ahmed Pasha, the rival of Piri Mehmed Pasha, who would later have a role in Piri's dismissal from the grand vizierate, suggested taking first Šabac, then cross the Sava and strike Buda.
 Piri argued that if they didn't capture Belgrade before attacking the Hungarian capital Buda, the Hungarians could cut them off in their return to Belgrade.
 The sultan preferred Ahmed's plan, but at the same time permitted Piri to besiege Belgrade with a small portion of the army.
-The sultan conquered Šabac, while Piri conquered Zemun Fortress.
+The sultan conquered Šabac, while Piri conquered Zemun fortress.

+Battle

 The sultan then ordered Piri to lift the siege in Belgrade and join the bulk of the army as he started to build a bridge to cross the Sava.
 However: Piri, who had conquered Zemun and was besieging Belgrade with a small portion of the army, refused to lift the siege.
 Mustafa Ali complained that the sultan failed to congratulate Piri for Zemun, and sees Ahmed behind this decision; however, it is more likely that the sultan actually needed all forces in preparation to attack Buda.
 Next, the attempt to cross the Sava was a failure.
 The Sava flooded, so much as to make it impossible to cross the bridge to the other side.
 The sultan informed Piri that they would soon join him.
-Together, they captured the city, which was definitely taken on 24 August.
+Together, they captured the city, which was taken on 24 August.
 Whereas in Šabac the Turks slaughtered all the defenders, in Belgrade about 70 out of 700 defenders survived.
 Suleiman spared their lives.
-However, most of the Serbian inhabitants were deported to Constantinople.
+However, most of the Serbian inhabitants were deported to Istanbul.

 The fall of Belgrade showed the inability of the Hungarian authorities to oppose the expansionist policies of the Ottoman Empire, which would show their supremacy in the Battle of Mohács plains in 1526.
 After the defeat and breakdown of Hungary, the leader of the Christian struggle against the Ottoman penetration of Europe would become the Habsburg monarchy, which would include Hungary.
-Belgrade would come under the rule of a Christian force only in 1688 when Maximilian Bavarian conquered it for Austria.
+Belgrade would come under the rule of a Christian force only in 1688 when Maximilian of Bavaria conquered it for Austria.